You searched for: “light

 This entry is located in the following unit: Photovoltaic Conversion Efficiency Terms + (page 12)

-The light-year is also divided into light-minutes and light-seconds; for example, the moon is 1.3 light-seconds from the earth; the sun is 8.3 light-minutes away from the earth.
+The light-year is also divided into light-minutes and light-seconds; for example, the Moon is 1.3 light-seconds from the Earth and the Sun is 8.3 light-minutes away from the Earth.

 natural light